Delicious home-cooked meals are easier with the French Pantry Checklist: a guide to stocking your pantry with quality ingredients used in France.

 So you don’t need a technically complicated recipe for a great meal – you’re not going to make it after a long day anyway,

-Quality & Variety are the Keys to the French Pantry Checklist:
+Quality and variety are the keys to the French Pantry Checklist:

-I created The French Pantry Checklist and The French Pantry Insider’s Guide Video Series because I wanted to give you a varied list of basic, top-quality products for your pantry.
+I created The French Pantry Checklist and The Finest of France Cooking Essentials Course because I wanted to give you a varied list of basic, top-quality products for your pantry.
 You can use them at home to make simple dishes taste fantastic.

 I also list a variety of